+Task

+1 Indicative content

-Task Indicative content In their letters, learners should: explain their views on the council's proposals give detailed reasons to support their views state clearly what action they want the council to take.
-Learners should aim to use their own words and ideas to develop their letters to the council.
-NOTE Be prepared to award marks for responses which are fit for purpose ar develop ideas appropriately, even though they may not address all of the bullets above fully or may contain ideas not in the bullets .
-Use sentences and write in Standard English.
-(15 mark
+In their reviews, learners should:

+state what was good about the shop describe what the problems were suggest what improvements could be made.
+Learners should aim to use their own words and ideas to develop their review of the shop.

+NOTE : Be prepared to award marks for responses which are fit for purpose and develop ideas appropriately even though they may not address all of the bullets fully or may contain ideas not in the bullets .

+(15 marks)

 Mark A: Form, communication and purpose 0 No rewardable material.
 1-3 Presents appropriate information and develops ideas logically to a limited extent.
 Basic ability to present complex ideas/information evident.
 Uses language for specific purpose to a limited extent.
-Uses a limited range of sentence structures with limited accuracy Makes limited use of paragraphing and other organisational featu with basic accuracy.
-Limited use of appropriate layout of a letter (address, date, open close conventions).
+Uses a limited range of sentence structures with limited accuracy.
+Makes limited use of paragraphing and other organisational features with basic accuracy.
 4-6 Presents appropriate information and develops ideas logically for some of the response.
 Able to present complex ideas/information clearly and concisely with some lapses.
 Uses language for specific purpose for some of the response.
 Uses a range of sentence structures with some accuracy.
-Makes some use of paragraphing and other organisational features with some accuracy Some use of appropriate layout of a letter (address, date, open and close conventions), though there may be omissions or inconsistencies.
+Makes some use of paragraphing and other organisational features with some accuracy.
 7-9 Presents appropriate information and develops ideas logically for most of the response.
 Able to present complex ideas/information clearly and concisely, with occasional lapses.
 Uses language for specific purpose throughout the response.
 Uses a range of sentence structures accurately.
 Makes consistent use of appropriate paragraphing and other organisational features with accuracy.
-Appropriate use of layout of a letter (address, date, open and close conventions), any omissions do not detract from the overall quality of the response.